-Whether you're a self-isolating couch potato or are full on corona-quarantined right now, one thing's for sure: we're all going a little stir crazy.
+Whether you're a natural home body or are couchbound by border restrictions, one thing's for sure: we're all due for a holiday.

 1. Plan your next trip

 If the idea of organizing your own holiday is daunting, fret not.
-Our easy step-by-step guide to trip planning is great for beginners, and outlines exactly how to choose a destination, create an itinerary, and book your own flights for the best price possible.
+Our easy step-by-step guide to trip planning is great for beginners, and outlines exactly how to choose a destination, create an itinerary, and book your own flights.

-Now is also a great time to sign up for a travel rewards credit card like the Chase Sapphire Preferred (our top choice – here's our full review).
+To kickstart your trip funds, now is a great time to sign up for a travel rewards credit card like the Chase Sapphire Preferred (our top choice – here's our full review).
 You can get $750 in points as a welcome bonus, but only after hitting the minimum spend in the first 3 months.
 So if you want your points in time for when we can travel again, you'll need to apply now.
 Learn more here.

 2. Binge Netflix's best travel shows

 As simultaneous Netflix and travel junkies, we completed this task long before strict travel advisories confined us to home.
 Here are some of our top wanderlust-y picks:

 In our digitally saturated world, physical mail is a nearly-forgotten pleasure.
 Here are some wanderlust-y boxes for an affordable self-care treat:

 Atlas Coffee Club: Our personal favourite!
 Get a box of fair-trade single origin coffee from around the world with info on its origin, flavour notes, and brewing tips.
 Price: $55 USD/month.

 Art of Tea: Tantalizing fair-trade, sustainable teas from around the world.
 From soothing matchas to bold spiced chai, there's something for every tea-fiend.
 Price: $18 USD/month